symfony/symfony-docs/contributing/code/conventions.rst

 relevant classes, methods, properties, ...::

     /**
-     * @deprecated since version 2.8, to be removed in 3.0.
+     * @deprecated since foo-org/bar-lib 2.8, to be removed in 3.0.
 Use XXX instead.
      */

 The deprecation message should indicate the version when the class/method was